fedora-python/portingguide/source/strings.rst

 This may be confusing at first.
-Keeping this would be even more confusing in Python 3, where the ``u`` prefix is a no-op backwards-compatible behavior.
+Keeping this would be even more confusing in Python 3, where the ``u`` prefix is a no-op with backwards-compatible behavior.
 Python 3 avoids the choice between confusing or backwards-incompatible semantics by forbidding ``ur`` altogether.